Bergedorf: Postage stamps

 The Bi-Urban Condominium (see above), or Bergedorf, respectively, its capital and the seat of its postal service Beiderstädtische Post (Bi-Urban Mail), founded on 1 April 1847, is of note to philatelists because it issued its own postage stamps between 1861 and 1867.
 According to the census of March 1863 the Bi-Urban Condominium had a population of 12,468 souls, of which 2,957 lived in Bergedorf city (the rest lived in the other five municipalities of the condominium), making it by far the German territory with the smallest population to issue stamps.

 The issue included 5 square stamps with denominations from ½ to 4 schillings.
 All used the same design - a combined coat of arms of the Free Cities of Lübeck and Hamburg (the two city states which were the sovereign lords over the Bi-Urban Condominium) - but the higher values were larger stamps.
 All values were printed in black on different coloured papers, except for the 3s stamp, which was printed in blue on pink paper.
 With Lübeck's sale of its share in the condominium to Hamburg in 1867 the territory was integrated into the adjacent city state of Hamburg as the Rural Seigniory of Bergedorf and the separate Bi-Urban Mail became part of Hamburg's postal service without any more separate stamps.
 Hamburg, including its Rural Seigniory of Bergedorf began using stamps of the North German Confederation in 1868.

 Since the Bi-Urban Condominium had such a small population, relatively few of these stamps were made, and even fewer used; the price of unused stamps is from US$30-$50, while genuinely used stamps go for US$300-$2,000.
 Reprints, forgeries, and especially faked cancellations are quite common.

+Economy and infrastructure

+Traffic

+Hamburg Bergedorf is a train station of suburban, local and long distance trains.

+Energy

+A wind farm is located in Bergedorf to produce electricity through wind turbines.